-Thank you very much for requesting the details for the post of Classroom Teacher at Nishkam High School.
-This is a truly exciting project for Handsworth and represents an excellent opportunity for a dynamic and creative leader of education.
+Thank you very much for requesting the details for the post of Teacher of English at Nishkam High School.
+This is a truly exciting project for Handsworth and represents an excellent opportunity for a dynamic and creative teacher of education.